“Why should I hire you?”

 Anyone who is responsible for bringing on new clients knows about this bone-chilling question.
 After all, there are a lot of other lawyers who can do what you do, right?

-That’s where case studies come in.
+That’s where client success stories come in.

 Before you write a word…